Risk in construction contracts

 Unforeseen ground conditions

-In the FIDIC suite of contracts, the Red and Yellow forms have traditionally sought a balanced allocation of risk on Unforeseeable Physical Conditions and related provisions, both as to time and cost.
+In the FIDIC suite of contracts, the Red/MDB and Yellow forms characteristically seek a balanced allocation of risk through Sub-Clause 4.12 on Unforeseeable Physical Conditions and related provisions, both as to time and cost.
 Unforeseen ground conditions are dealt with in a radically different way by the Unforeseeable Difficulties provisions of the Silver Book.
-(See also the section on 'Unforeseen ground conditions' below.)
+(See also the section on ‘Unforeseen ground conditions' below.)

 In the course of a construction project, performance of the parties' obligations can be delayed, impaired or altogether prevented by events outside the parties' control.

 The difference in approaches between jurisdictions explains why parties to construction contracts routinely make their own express provision for force majeure.
-Under Clause 19 of the 1999 FIDIC contracts, for example, there is a mandatory notification procedure for force majeure events and potential relief available to both Parties.
-The treatment of Force Majeure and now Exceptional Events under the FIDIC contracts is discussed further below.
+Under Clause 19 of the modern FIDIC contracts, for example, there is a mandatory notification procedure for force majeure events and potential relief available to both Parties.
+The treatment of force majeure under the FIDIC suite of contracts is discussed further below.

 Indemnification and insurance